MultiSafepay/docs/content/payment-methods/uncaptured.md

 <summary>Location</summary>
 <br>

-Does the country address match the location of the IP address and country where the credit card was issued?
+Does the country address match the location of the IP address and country where the card was issued?
 Discrepancies are often easily explained, e.g. vacations or business trips.

 We recommend comparing where payments were made to where the card was initially issued.
 Pay attention to locations that are far apart, particularly if one is in a high-risk area.